Concept Statement for the Valley of the Firelands

 Valley events should be based on a quarterly schedule.
 Quarterly reunions will feature elements of ritual, education and fellowship.
 For example, a quarterly reunion might consist of a an evening or morning session featuring the presentation of degrees (in any of the 3 formats), member education and an agape dinner.
 Quarterly meetings will match up with quarterly meetings of the 4 bodies and the valley board.
 In addition to quarterly reunions, the valley will sponsor and present related fellowship events such as mixers, Highland Games and Feast of St. Andrew.

 The degrees are may be presented in any order.
-Designated milestone degrees, e.g., 14th , 16th and 31/32, must be presented in a special format accompanied by recognitions.
-Moreover, the 31/32 degree and the creation of SPRS should be offered not more than once a year.
-The 31/32 degree must be presented in the context of a heightened event that reflects the high value of the degree and the recognition of those members who have completed all degrees.
+Designated milestone degrees such as the 14th, 16th and 32nd must be presented in a special format accompanied by recognition.
+Moreover, the 32nd degree and the creation of Sublime Prince of the Royal Secret will be offered once a year.
+The 32nd degree must be presented in the context of a heightened event that reflects the high value of the degree and the recognition of those members who have completed all degrees.

 Progress in the Degrees.

-Degrees are received in 3 formats: Dramatic, Study and Table.
+Degrees are received in three formats: Dramatic, Study and Table.

 The Dramatic Format is the traditional stage presentation in an appropriate venue with appropriate sound, lighting and properties.
 Dramatic includes receiving degrees in other Valleys which should be encouraged as a social and networking exercise.